Rev. Richard Reid facilitates teaching A Course In Miracles!!!

 He will be joined by Rev. Janet Reid as facilitator.

-Join us on Tuesdays from 10:30 am to 12 noon here at COL.
+Join us on MONDAYS from 1:30 to 3 pm here at COL.

 An Introduction to A Course in Miracles